 Clearly, your account’s custodian plays an important role in setting up, managing, and handling transactions and distributions, and so it is critical that they are consistent, reliable, and thorough.

-Birch Gold Group works with custodians like STRATA Trust Company or Kingdom Trust, who are specialized in not just self-directed IRAs but also precious metals.
+Birch Gold Group works with custodians like Equity Trust Company and STRATA Trust Company, who are specialized in not just self-directed IRAs but also precious metals.
 These custodians are IRS-approved, demonstrating compliance with the requirements outlined by the IRS in order to handle IRAs.
 Our custodian partners maintain A+ ratings with the Better Business Bureau, and have outstanding track records of ongoing service and reliability.

 Your Precious Metals Specialist will walk you through these custodians we work with most frequently.
 Your Specialist’s own reputation is as much on the line as the physical metals under custody; their goal is to give you the best service while you want your retirement savings to be safe and properly accounted for.